Updated March 17, 2023

 The organization should upgrade and patch the systems and software as soon as they are made available or released in the market.
-It is a good practice to automate the upgrading process as the manual procedure might get skipped sometimes but when it comes to automation, it is scheduled to run as a part of the scope.
+It is a good practice to automate the upgrading process as the manual procedure might get skipped sometimes, but it is scheduled to run as a part of the scope when it comes to automation.
 The bad guys keep looking at patches and possible exploits, and these can later become N-Day attacks.
 The updates are always signed and prove their integrity by securely being shared over the protected links.

 2. Access Controls and Privileges

 Any organization must use proper access controls and Privileged Access Management to manage the user accounts and their controls.
 The users should exactly be given the controls that they need, not less nor more.
-If given less, it will affect productivity while if given more, it may open a path for exploit which could be disastrous.
-The elevated account must be controlled and monitored as they carry high privileges and so, if they fall in bad hands, will be the impact of a compromise.
+If given less, it will affect productivity, while if given more, it may open a path for exploit which could be disastrous.
+The elevated account must be controlled and monitored as they carry high privileges, and so, if they fall into bad hands, will be the impact of a compromise.
 All of the user’s account should be protected and monitored as well.

 3. Enforce Signed Software Execution Policies

-The software that is being used should agree to the integrity i.e. it should not be altered or modified in any way, it should be properly signed.
+The software that is being used should agree to the integrity, i.e. it should not be altered or modified in any way; it should be properly signed.
 This can be easily checked by matching with hash functions like SHA256 or SHA 512 values.
 A list of reliable certificates should be maintained.
-If by any chance, altered or unsigned software is used, it may have been designed to create vulnerabilities and it should open up a door to expose your systems to hackers.
+If altered or unsigned software is used by any chance, it may have been designed to create vulnerabilities, and it should open up a door to expose your systems to hackers.